ExpressiveIntelligence/expressiveintelligence.github.io/README.md

 ### Why are all the pages stored as `{{actual-page-name}}/index.html` instead of `{{actual-page-name}}.html`?

 It's a matter of personal preference!
 I think URLs look cleaner without unnecessary filetype suffixes, and this is a way to achieve the cleaner URLs I crave.

+### (Deprecated) How do the contents of this repository get mirrored to the BSOE server?

+A cron job on the BSOE server regularly pulls down the contents of the `_site/` directory from this repository and makes them available at https://eis.ucsc.edu.
+As a result, only changes that are made to the `_site/` directory will be reflected on the official version of the site.
+This is why it's important to run `jekyll build` (and commit any resulting changes to the `_site/` directory) before you push an updated version of the site to this repo.

+Including the `_site/` directory in the repository is unusual for a GitHub Pages site, but makes it possible for us to automatically mirror the site to the BSOE server without installing Jekyll there as well.
+We should probably find a better way to go about handling the deploy process in the future.